Skip to Content

 Criminals are using advanced technology tactics to defraud you of money and data.
 These tips can help protect you and your family.

-The increase in cyber investment scams has occurred as more people are investing via the quick and convenient internet, which may make them more susceptible to fraudulent investment schemes.
-Despite the rise in investment scams, if you know what to look out for, there are ways to protect yourself and your assets.
+The increase in cyber investment scams reflects the trend of more people of all ages and backgrounds investing via the internet, which may make them more susceptible to fraudulent investment schemes.
+However, this activity is not necessarily too risky to undertake; if you know what to look out for, there are ways to protect yourself and your assets.
 Here’s what you need to know.

 What are cyber-enabled investment scams?

 Online investment scams are schemes to defraud people by convincing them to buy stocks, bonds, commodities, real estate or cryptocurrencies.
-The pitch, which usually comes via an unknown sender’s text message or direct messages on social media, is typically centered on sizable returns with minimal risk.
-The reality is often that there are no returns at all — and losses include your outlay to purchase the once-in-a-lifetime opportunity.
+The pitch, which usually comes via an unknown sender’s text message or direct messages on social media, typically raises the prospect of significant returns with minimal risk.
+The reality is often that there are no returns at all — and losses include your outlay to purchase the once-in-a lifetime opportunity.

-These scams rely on social engineering tactics.
-By leveraging freely available data collected from social media sites, scammers can contact targets via messaging platforms, build trust by knowing just enough about them, and promise a low-risk, lucrative opportunity.
-The tactics can be very convincing, with one recent, widespread where scammers impersonated Fortune 100 companies to lure people with fake investment options, using the companies’ brand reputations to trick consumers into investing.2
+Many scams rely on social engineering tactics that can be very convincing.
+By leveraging freely available data collected from social media sites, scammers can contact targets via messaging platforms, build trust by knowing just enough about them, and promise a low-risk, lucrative opportunities.
+In one recent widespread scheme, reported by FINRA, malicious actors advertised “stock investment groups” via social media and then lured individuals to group chats using encrypted messaging applications where they pitched investment opportunities.
+Other scammers may link their profiles to public figures or organizations to create an illusion of legitimacy.

 New technologies, new risks

-Search engines, chat clients and learning systems have become go-to social engineering tools to help cyber criminals build relationships and trust with potential targets.
-Many criminals are automating social engineering to gather sensitive information about potential targets more efficiently.
-Taking it one step further, some are using realistic technology to make social engineering tactics more difficult to detect and easier to carry out.3
+Search engines, chat clients and learning systems have become go-to social engineering tools cybercriminals use to build relationships and trust with potential targets.
+Many criminals are automating social engineering to more efficiently gather sensitive information about potential targets.
+As with many other scams, generative AI tools can help bad actors, who may create fake video and audio communications and documents that make social engineering tactics even more convincing and harder to detect.

-While cyber criminals typically rely on deception to perpetrate cyber-enabled investment scams, understanding the risks and using basic cyber security hygiene can help you avoid these cons.
+While cybercriminals typically rely on deception to perpetrate cyber-enabled investment scams, understanding the risks and using basic cybersecurity hygiene can help you detect their methods.